 Is CoinBase a Scam?

 I’m going to say that no, I definitely don’t believe CoinBase to be a scam – in fact out of all of the websites out there at the moment that gives you the ability to buy, sell & manage cryptocurrencies I’d probably say that CoinBase is one of the most legitimate.

-I mean sure, there are people out there claiming that they’ve lost money through CoinBase but personally I don’t believe that CoinBase have intentionally scammed them, I think there’s been some other issue at play.
+I mean sure, there are people out there claiming that they’ve lost money through CoinBase but personally I don’t believe that CoinBase has intentionally scammed them, I think there’s been some other issue at play.

 For example, a lot of people claim that CoinBase has locked them out of their accounts, but this is just because they have such a strict security process.
 If CoinBase detects anything unusual with the account then yes they will indeed lock it, but if you contact them then based on the reviews I’ve read they will generally resolve it & it seems they usually do it rather quickly.

 And when people claim to have had their accounts emptied I think this is potentially they have been careless with their account details.
 At the end of the day, there will be a lot of people trying to break into user accounts to take their money so just like you would with online banking you should be extremely careful with your details & the devices that you use to access these sites.